Mastering TipKit: Basics

 }

-When the options of a certain Tip are set to Tips.IgnoresDisplayFrequency(true), it will ignore the global display frequency settings.
+When a Tip’s options are set to Tips.IgnoresDisplayFrequency(true), it will ignore the global display frequency settings.

-We can use the following code to reset all saved Tip data for the current application, including events, expiration status, display counts, etc. This command is typically used when testing or making significant changes to the application.
+We can use the following code to reset all Tip data saved in the current app, including events, invalidation states, and display counts.
+This command is usually used when testing or making significant changes to the app.

 Swift